ajaust/jupyterhub-doc/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-KULeuven JupyterHub documentation
+JupyterHub documentation
 =================================

 The service in an early testing phase.
 We expect things to break which can lead to unexpected downtimes.
-If you find any problems with the service, please inform us at: **MAILADDRESSTODO**
+If you find any problems with the service, please inform us.

 Current status
 --------------